 Walmart is also consolidating in northwest Arkansas.
 The retailer is closing offices in Austin, Texas, Portland, Oregon, and Carlsbad, California.
 Thus, Walmart’s management is dramatically expanding its office footprint on its Bentonville campus.

-Combined, these three companies contribute nearly 70,000 jobs to the region.
+These three companies contribute nearly 70,000 jobs to the region’s economy.
 In addition, each has invested in the area to make it more attractive to potential workers and current residents.

 Who Else Is Relocating To Northwest Arkansas?

 More recently, the region’s growth has been driven by transplants.
 They move here but work remotely rather than for the large companies that call the area home.

 Because many are attracted to the small-town vibe without sacrificing the big-city amenities to which they are accustomed.

 Finally, retirees or those planning to retire in Arkansas also make up a significant portion of new residents.
 Some are following their children who already live and work here.

 - Plenty of job opportunities

 - Recognizable retailers and businesses